Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 car technician holding the wrench

 How do you fix it?
-You go to an automotive locksmith.
+You go to an experienced automotive locksmith.

 That might not be the answer you’re looking for, but in most cases, it’s the unavoidable reality.

-These mechanisms are too intricate and specialist for anyone to work on at home.
+These mechanisms are too complex and specialist for anyone to work on at home.
 This guide is an attempt to show the complexity involved with these systems and symptoms.

 If you know how the detent works or how to inspect the EPS, it’s a different story.
 But then, if you’re reading this article, you probably don’t (no offense!).

-You’ll need a tow (on a flatbed) to a nearby trusted shop.
-These repair jobs are even best left to specialist mechanics.
+You’ll need a tow (on a flatbed) to a nearby reputable shop.
+These repair jobs are even best left to skilled mechanics.
 Fitters and technicians might not know how to access the detent.
 Ideally, you should look for an auto locksmith or an auto electrician.

 Although costly, your automobile will function once more.

 In the end, if your steering wheel won’t lock, buy a bar-style one.
-As long as your car starts and runs fine, this isn’t the end of the world.
+As long as your car starts and functions properly, this isn’t the absolute end of the world.

 You Might Love These